Disability Support Service FAQ

 - Speech and Language Communication Difficulties

 Students who register with the Disability Support Service and provide evidence of diagnosis are entitled to all relevant and applicable accommodations.
-Students who may be struggling but do not have a diagnosis of a disability are also very welcome to attend the service to avail of 1:1 tailored skills development sessions from the Disability Support Officer.
-They will not have access to accommodations such as a note-taker.
+Students who may be struggling but do not have a diagnosis of a disability are also very welcome to attend the service to avail of 1:1 tailored skills development sessions from the Disability Officer.
+They will not have access to funded supports such as a Note Taker, Laptop etc.

 Supports offered by the Disability Support Service at IADT

-- The Disability Support Service is informed by research and grounded in Psychology.
-We support students by designing individualised and goal-orientated support programmes targeting each area that the student wishes to improve.
+The Disability Support Service is informed by research and grounded in Psychology.
+The service supports students by designing individualised, goal-orientated programmes that target areas the student wishes to improve upon.

 Support sessions can include:

-- Academic: identify learning / working styles, SMART goal setting, time management, memory techniques, mind-mapping, note-taking, academic writing, referencing, exam revision and presentations skills.
+- Academic: identify learning / working styles, goal setting, time management, mind-mapping and presentations skills.

-- Wellness: relaxation strategies, psycho-education in relation to the students’ disability, healthy lifestyles, stress management, mindfulness, self esteem building, independence skills and anger management.
+- Wellness: relaxation strategies, psycho-education in relation to the student’s disability, healthy lifestyles, stress management, mindfulness, self esteem building, independence skills and anger management.

-- Social supports include self- advocacy, building friendships, assertiveness and conversation skills.
+- Social: self- advocacy, building friendships, assertiveness, decision making, resolving conflict and communication skills.